HawgBeat - Arkansas to face Kansas in Liberty Bowl

 This will mark just the second time Kansas has played in the Liberty Bowl.
 North Carolina State and head coach Lou Holtz beat the Jayhawks 31-18 in the 1973 Liberty Bowl.

 The game is set to kickoff at 4:30 p.m.
 CT at Simmons Bank Liberty Stadium, according to the Liberty Bowl website.
-The television details have not been announced yet.
+The game will be televised on ESPN.

 Notes